Just because you're getting older doesn't mean that you can't keep up with technology...

 Best Full-Featured Android Tablet for Seniors

-Offering the full Android experience at a price closer to Amazon than Apple, the Lenovo Tab 4 10 is an excellent choice for anyone looking for a full-featured Android tablet.
+Offering the full Android experience at a price closer to Amazon than Apple, the Samsung Galaxy Tab A 10.1" (2019) is an excellent choice for anyone looking for a full-featured Android tablet.

-The design of the tablet is simple but sturdy.
-Large bezels also provide plenty of room to grip the tablet without accidentally touching the screen.
-The tablet weighs just over 1 pound, so it's not too heavy to hold for longer periods.
+The design of the tablet is simple but sturdy and it weighs just over one pound.
+This means it's not too heavy to hold for longer periods.

 The star of the tablet is the 10-inch display.
 The size is perfect for reading books with text enlarged or flipping through digital magazines with complex formatting.
 It'll also help the details in videos and pictures really pop.

 All of this is available without the app limitations and customizations of Amazon's Fire series.
-However, the version of Android from Lenovo is a bit older -- Android 7.1 Nougat.
+The Android version is even recent, with the table running Android 9.0 Pie.

-With excellent battery life, a simple-yet-sturdy design, and a spacious screen, the Lenovo Tab 4 10 is a great choice for seniors looking for a dependable tablet for casual use and media consumption with a bit more power and features than Amazon's budget-friendly Kindle line.
+With excellent battery life, a simple-yet-sturdy design, and a spacious screen, the Samsung Galaxy Tab A 10.1" (2019) is an excellent choice for seniors looking for a dependable tablet for casual use and media consumption with a bit more power and features than Amazon's budget-friendly Kindle line.

 How We Chose